newrelic/nri-flex/docs/experimental/functions.md

 ## metric_parser

-`metric_parser` allows setting rates and deltas.
+`metric_parser` enables setting rates and deltas.
 It expects an exact match to avoid any conflicts, though the `mode` attribute can be set as shown below to automatically match multiple keys. `mode` supports `regex`, `suffix`, `prefix` and `contains` for matching.

 Flex automatically attempts to set a namespace as required for your attributes; else you can namespace based on existing attributes or a custom attributes.